rust-lang/cargo/src/doc/man/cargo-tree.md

 guarantee the exact equivalence to what Cargo is going to build, since a compilation is complex and depends on lots of different factors.

-To learm more about feature unification, check out this [dedicated section](../reference/features.html#feature-unification).
+To learn more about feature unification, check out this [dedicated section](../reference/features.html#feature-unification).

 ## OPTIONS